Coonan Cross Oath: Background

 He was taken on board a Portuguese ship at Madras bound for Goa.
 En route, it landed at Cochin.
 Thomas Christians heard of the arrival of the ship at Cochin.
 The Archdeacon with a large number of Priests and several thousands of Saint Thomas Christians assembled at Mattancherry Cochin; their efforts to visit Ahatallah when the fleet arrived in Cochin intensified but ultimately, they were not fruitful.
 Several letters were sent to all the civil and religious authorities in Cochin, for at least an opportunity to visit Ahatallah, to examine his credentials and to verify his identity, promising that if he was found an imposter, they would be the first to press for his punishment.
 Due to the staunch and intransigent opposition of Archbishop Garcia and the Jesuit priests it did not happen.
 They informed him that the ship had already sailed for Goa.
 It was claimed that a rumor was also spread at this time that Ahatallah was drowned by the Portuguese.
 What happened to Ahatallah in the midst of the Arabian Sea is still a mystery.
 The earlier historians have mentioned that Ahatallah was drowned by the Portuguese.
 Some other writers state that Ahatallah was not killed in 1653 and he was sent as a prisoner to Lisbon where he died a natural death in the prison.
 Jacob Kollamparambil, a Church historian says that when the ship carrying Ahatallah reached Goa, he was handed over to the inquisition, and he was kept in close custody in the Jesuit house there.
 He was sent to Portugal on the ship "Nosa Senhora da Graca" from Goa and reached Lisbon on 14 July 1653.
 The king of Portugal decided to send him to Rome.
 Joseph Thekkedath, another Church historian narrates that Vincent De Paul, who met Ahatallah at Paris, mentions him in the following words "There remains in this city a good old man of eighty years, a foreigner, who was lodging with the late monsignor Archbishop of Myra.
 They say he is the Patriarch of Antioch.
 Be that it may, he is alone and has no mark of prelacy".
 Thekkedath also adds that most probably, Ahatalla died in Paris.

 Oath

 The treatment of Ahatalla, shocked the Thomas Christian community, and their wounded feelings effervesced into a mass upsurge that heralded the breaking off from the Padroado of the Portuguese Crown and the Jesuits.

-"In case the patriarch cannot be produced, he having been killed by the Paulists [Jesuits], let any other person of the four religious orders come here by order of the supreme pontiff, a man who knows Syriac, and can teach us in our offices, except the Paulists, whom we do not at all desire, because they are enemies of us and of the church of Rome; with that exception let anybody come, and we are ready to obey without hesitation."
+"In case the patriarch cannot be produced, he having been killed by the Paulists [Jesuits], let any other person of the four religious orders come here by order of the supreme pontiff, a man who knows Syriac, and can teach us in our offices, except the Paulists, whom we do not at all desire, because they are enemies of us and of the church; with that exception let anybody come, and we are ready to obey without hesitation."